paholg/envswitch/README.md

 It is strongly recommended that you run `envswitch` through a shell function, as otherwise it just outputs shell commands that need to be sourced.

-Please place the appropriate line in your shell config:
+Please place the appropriate snippet in your shell config:

 ### Bash